arrowhead-f/sos-examples-spring/demo-energy-forecast/README.md

    * Service Registry
    * Authorization
    * Orchestration
+4. At the very first time you have to run the providers with 'ssl enabled' (default) in order to registering themselves into Service Registry Core System with theirs public keys.
+Once it is done you can switch between 'secure' and 'insecure' mode at any time.
+6. Register the consumer manually and create the intra cloud authorization rules.
-4. Start the demo:
+5. Start the demo:
    * run `start_energy_forecast_clients.bat` (windows)

      It will start the Indoor, the Outdoor, and the Energy Forecast provider in the background and will open a new console for the Consumer.
-5. Use the command line commands to trigger the SoS workflow.
+6. Use the command line commands to trigger the SoS workflow.

+*(Note: The demo is designed to being used in 'SECURE' mode.)*